MohammadFaizIqbalFaiz/spartan-st/README.md

 </a>

 <p align="center">
-  <em>Conceptual overview of SPARTAN for spatial domain identification and spatially variable gene discovery.</em>
+  <em>Conceptual overview of Spartan for spatial domain identification and spatially variable gene discovery.</em>
 </p>

-# SPARTAN
+# Spartan

-**SPARTAN** (Spatial Activation–Aware Transcriptomic Analysis Network) is a Python toolkit for **spatial domain identification** and **spatially variable gene (SVG) discovery** in spatial transcriptomics data.
+**Spartan** (Spatial Activation–Aware Transcriptomic Analysis Network) is a Python toolkit for **spatial domain identification** and **spatially variable gene (SVG) discovery** in spatial transcriptomics data.

-SPARTAN integrates spatial proximity, gene expression similarity, and **local spatial activation (LSA)**, a neighborhood-dependent spatial autocorrelation signal, to resolve biologically coherent tissue domains and identify genes associated with localized spatial structure.
+Spartan integrates spatial proximity, gene expression similarity, and **local spatial activation (LSA)**, a neighborhood-dependent spatial autocorrelation signal, to resolve biologically coherent tissue domains and identify genes associated with localized spatial structure.
 The method is designed to preserve anatomical boundaries,